Lupus: Symptoms, Causes, Types & Treatments

 Lupus causes include genetics, environment, and hormones.
 Lupus can also be triggered by infections or certain medications.

-Lupus symptoms vary from person to person and can include joint pain, skin rashes (such as a butterfly-shaped rash on your cheeks), hair loss, mouth ulcers, fever, chest pain, swelling in your limbs or fingers/toes (called pitting edema), muscle weakness/pain/cramps/painful joints (especially in your hands), headaches (including migraines), depression or anxiety (because of the way lupus affects your body’s ability to fight off infections), fatigue (because of how much energy it takes for your body to fight off lupus), and numbness/tingling in your fingers/toes/.
+Symptoms of Lupus vary from person to person and can include joint pain, skin rashes (such as a butterfly-shaped rash on your cheeks), hair loss, mouth ulcers, fever, chest pain, swelling in your limbs or fingers/toes (called pitting edema), muscle weakness/pain/cramps/painful joints (especially in your hands), headaches (including migraines), depression or anxiety (because of the way lupus affects your body’s ability to fight off infections), fatigue (because of how much energy it takes for your body to fight off lupus), and numbness/tingling in your fingers/toes/.

 Systemic lupus erythematosus (SLE) is a type of lupus that affects many parts of the body.
 It can lead to inflammation and damage to different organs.
 In general, SLE is treated with corticosteroids and immunosuppressants.
 That means medications that reduce inflammation and slow down the immune system so it doesn’t attack itself as aggressively anymore.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) can help with pain relief in people with mild cases of lupus who don’t have any other serious symptoms yet (like kidney failure or heart attack).
-NSAIDs include aspirin or ibuprofen; they’re available over-the-counter at any pharmacy or grocery store!
+NSAIDs include aspirin or ibuprofen; they’re available over the counter at any pharmacy or grocery store!